 Everyone has a constitutional right against unreasonable searches and seizures.
 An arrest without probable cause is a violation of that right.

 The police can only arrest you when they have probable cause to do so.
-Reasonable suspicion is enough to justify detaining you, but not to arrest you.
+Reasonable suspicion is enough to justify detaining you but not enough to arrest you.

-Whether an officer can detain or arrest you is entirely dependent on the situation.
+Whether an officer can detain or arrest you depends entirely on the situation.
 But in any case, the officer must meet constitutional standards before denying your liberty.
 Otherwise, you’ve been the victim of unlawful detention or a false arrest.

-If you believe that you or someone you know has been the victim of an unlawful detention or a false arrest, contact Chicago civil rights attorney Jordan Marsh for a free consultation at (312) 401-5510, or at email@example.com.
+If you believe that you or someone you know has been the victim of a wrongful detention or a false arrest, contact Chicago civil rights attorney Jordan Marsh for a free consultation.

 The information provided on this website does not, and is not intended to,